purplesyringa/site/blog/designing-worlds-fastest-perfect-hash/index.md

 The easier one is that multiplying by an even number shifts entropy to the left, so there might not be enough entropy left for $\mathit{Bucket}$.
 Thus `hash_space` needs to be odd.

-The medium one is that this makes hash calculation completely deterministic.
-Do you remember that PHF building is a probabilistic process, and if too many collisions arise from the imperfect hash functions $\mathit{Approx}, \mathit{Bucket}$, we need to regenerate them?
-Well, among all the variables we can easily control, our hash functions depend exclusively on `entropy_shift` and `hash_space`.
-We *really* want to play around with them, so we'll have to try different `hash_space` values out: perhaps $1.01 n, 1.02 n, 1.03 n, \dots$.
-This also has a bonus of decreasing the load factor, thus offsetting the effect of a limited displacement range.
+The medium one is that due to a limited displacement range, $1.01 n$ might not be enough.
+This effect is exacerbated by large table sizes.
+Therefore, we try different `hash_space` values out: $1.01 n, 1.02 n, 1.03 n, \dots$, and increase the starting value based on the the number of elements.
+If we reach a power-of-two `hash_space` value, we're in luck: although we're now wasting memory, multiplication by `hash_space` has just become a shift, reducing latency by 2 ticks; this in turn allows us to try better $\mathit{Uniform}$ functions.

 The harder one is that while $\mathit{Approx}$ can be in-bounds, $\mathrm{mix}(\mathit{Approx}, \mathit{Disp}[\mathit{Bucket}])$ can be out-of-bounds.
 For example, for hash table size $5$, a key with approximate hash $4$ and displacement $2$ has final index $6$ (for both $+$ and $\oplus$ mixing functions).
 Handling this case as wrap-around is a performance hazard, and forbidding such out-of-bounds accesses decreases the probability of a successful build.
 The solution is to keep the output space of $\mathit{Approx}$ (i.e. `hash_space`) limited to $1.01 n$ (or another multiple of $n$), but pad the resulting hash table to the right such that all possible accesses are in-bounds.